firmata/ConfigurableFirmata/readme.md

 ## Firmata Wrapper Libraries

 You can use the ConfigurableFirmata architecture to wrap 3rd party libraries to include functionality not included in the base ConfigurableFirmata.ino example.
 See [FirmataEncoder](https://github.com/firmata/FirmataEncoder) for an example of a Firmata wrapper.
-To include a Firmata wrapper your ino file, you must install both the sketch and the 3rd party library into your `/Arduino/libraries/` directory (where all 3rd party libraries are installed).
+To include a Firmata wrapper in your sketch, you must install both ConfigurableFirmata and the 3rd party library into your `/Arduino/libraries/` directory (where all 3rd party libraries are installed).

 When creating a new Firmata wrapper library, you generally should not include the 3rd party library it wraps.
 For example, the Encoder library that FirmataEncoder wraps is not included with